vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/id/hindutva/articles/goel_sitArAm/hindu_temples_2/22_bib.md

 Gibbon, Edward, *The Decline and Fall of the Roman Empire*, Vol. III, Modern Library Edition, New York, n.d.

-Gillaume, A., *The Life of Muhammad*, A translation of Ibn Ishāq’s *Sîrat Rasūl Allāh*, OUP, Eighth Impression, Karachi, 1987.
+Gillaume, A., *The Life of Muhammad*, A translation of Ibn Ishāq’s *Sīrat Rasūl Allāh*, OUP, Eighth Impression, Karachi, 1987.

 Glasse, Cyril, *The Concise Encyclopaedia of Islam*, London, 1987.